 Ithaka and Talento

 Barefoot Perfume Fairy Stefania was presenting two new fragrances.
 She is one of those wonderful people of perfumes that make you feel that it was all worth it!
-Quick sniff& draft: Ithaka (Odori d’Anima Collection) is a fragrant poem about life journeys, destinations, new ports and harbors you sail to or return to ones well known.
+Quick sniff& draft: Ithaka (Odori d’Anima Collection) is a fragrant poem about life journeys, destinations, new ports, and harbors you sail to or return to ones well known.
 Ithaka brought tears to my eyes: I lost words.
-It carries traces of seawater, the opulence of stunning incense, Amber and Vanilla…
+It carries traces of seawater, the opulence of stunning incense, Amber, and Vanilla…

 Talento (Talismans Collection): since I’m on a personal journey through a “year of roses” in 2019, this fragile, cold, just-budding rose featuring mint leaves and soft, silky-woody comfort is definitely a different, optimistic, youthful rose – although I could smell its thorns, tiny sharp rose thorns as well, still soft but present.
 A beautiful rose it is…every drop of it!
 Presentation is fascinating as always: that ceramic bottle cap!

-It’s always my pleasure to meet Dimitri Weber and to listen with how much love he talks about Australia!
+It’s always my pleasure to meet Dimitri Weber and to listen to how much love he talks about Australia!
 Velvet Splendour is the newest addition: its sunrise is displaying lovely hues of orange blossoms and puffy, soft, bright yellow mimosa blossoms.
-Sunset of this fragrance is like thick oriental silk imprinted with a Tonka accord, with Opoponax adding a honeyed and sensual touch to Ambergris notes in the drydown.
+The sunset of this fragrance is like thick oriental silk imprinted with a Tonka accord, with Opoponax adding a honeyed and sensual touch to Ambergris notes in the drydown.
 Elegant, a bit powdery, Oriental-spicy fragrance.
-Summer again, but this time in February, somewhere in deserts of South Australia.
+Summer again, but this time in February, somewhere in the deserts of South Australia.
 While I chatted with Dimitri, I forgot to take any photos.
 Which turned out ok, since he invited me to attend the launch in my home town, et voila!

 I managed to arrange a meeting with Linda Pilkington, founder, creative director, and perfumer!
 When I arrived at OJ stand, dear Ivan Lozic (Brand Manager) was there too: what a warm welcome!
 I enjoyed our conversation, and Linda explained to me everything about Elixirs: chosen classics with a new twist.
 These beauties – Osmanthus, Ta’if, Royal, Ormonde, and Isfarkand– are stronger than ever (extrait), and Ta’if newly interpreted with addition Cambodian Oud, in a most subtle and elegant way.